surveygraph/surveygraphr/README.md

 #### Object documentation

 To build object documentation, we run `devtools::document()`, which in turn calls `roxygen2::roxygenise()`.
 As such, anyone contributing to this package must have `roxygen2` installed.
 This can be done by running `install.packages("roxygen2")`.
-A detailed guide on building documentation using `roxygen2` can be found in Wickham's book _R Packages_ linked below, but in short, we comment the entrypoints (which amounts to the `rsuveygraph` API) in the `R` directory.
-These comments are made in markdown, then read by `roxygen2` to produce `*.Rd` files.
+A detailed guide on building documentation using `roxygen2` can be found in Wickham's book _R Packages_ linked below, but in short, we comment in markdown all exported functions in the `R/` directory.
+These comments are then read by `roxygen2` to produce `*.Rd` files.

 Further, roxygen2 will also build the `NAMESPACE` file based on your annotations of the source code in the `R` and `src` directories.